- Diet: A well balanced diet will promote health and increase lifespan and reduce risk of disease.

 - Space: More space, means more room to grow and move around to exercise.

-Bearded Dragons are generally very hardy and you would expect a Bearded Dragon such as the Pogona Vitticeps, the most common pet lizard, to live for an average of 5-8 years where you’re not really paying much attention to their health and just doing the basics – the same can be said for their life expectancy in the wild, although this varies enormously.
+Bearded Dragons are generally very hardy and you would expect a Bearded Dragon such as the Pogona Vitticeps, the most common pet lizard, to live for an average of 5-8 years where you’re not really paying much attention to their health and just doing the basics – the same can be said for the bearded dragon life span in the wild, although this varies enormously.
 But if the above points are taken into consideration then they can easily live past 10 years of age in captivity and they have been known to frequently live up to 14-16 years age with a couple of poorly documented cases even reaching 19 and 21 years old but there weren’t any very credible sources to back up these two exceptions.

 A Rankins/ Lawsons Dragon being smaller, for example, will live for slightly less but if kept in better conditions will certainly out live a larger dragon kept in a neglectful environment.
 It’s very much the same for any animal or human, poor care and environment means an exponentially increased risk of premature death even if you have favourable genetics.